olets/ScreenshotFrames/README.md

 PRs are welcome.
 For each new frame

 - add the stylesheet *src/framename/screenshot-frame-framename.less*
-- if relevant, add the svg *src/framename/framename.svg*
+	- for base64 encoded background images (cf. [screenshot-frame-safari.less](https://github.com/olets/ScreenshotFrames/blob/master/src/safari/screenshot-frame-safari.less)), use
+`background-image: url(filepathrelativetostylesheet)` (supports png and jpg)
+	- for svg background images (cf. [screenshot-frame-iphone.less](https://github.com/olets/ScreenshotFrames/blob/master/src/iphone/screenshot-frame-iphone.less)), use
+`background-image: url('data:image/svg+xml;utf8,/* svg \*//* endinject */')`

+- add relevant images and/or svgs to *src/framename*
-- in *src/screenshot-frames.less* and *src/screenshot-frames-basics.less*:
+- in *src/screenshot-frames-additional.less* and *src/screenshot-frames-custom.less*
 	- add the frame class where appropriate
 	- import the stylesheet
 - add a demo to *demo/demo.html*
 - if appropriate, credit the illustrator in the *README.md*'s "Acknowledgments"

-Compile by running `gulp screenshot-frames:prepare` followed by `gulp screenshot-frames:build`
+Compile with `gulp config` then `gulp build`.

 &nbsp;